pepijndik/sumting/README.md

 ### Built With

-In this section is a list of the used Frameworks/Libaries and technologies.
+In this section we list our used Frameworks/Libaries and technologies.
 * [![Vue][Vue.js]][Vue-url]
 * [![Vue][Spring-url]][spring-url]